Iceland South Coast

 - All transportation in Iceland in a comfortable AWD Sprinter van

-- Full board from breakfast on the first day to breakfast in Reykjavík on the last day (except for lunch on the first day)
+- Full board from breakfast on the first day to breakfast in Reykjavík on the last day (except for lunch on the first and last days)

 - International flights to and from Reykjavik

 - Optional Ice Cave tour on March 16

 - Lunch on the first and last day

 This photo tour will feature long days and nights with intense periods of photography.
 It's not a workshop—there will be no formal classroom instruction, lectures or critiques.
 There won't be time, as we will be photographing day and night.